 Several events occurred in 2014 which caused the first-ever loss.
-First, in 2013 there was an attempt to acquire Robinson..
+First, in 2013 there was an attempt to acquire Robinson.
 When it came time to close, the purchaser did not have the money to close.

-A group, which included the former purchaser and Scentlok and Outtech, Inc. began an ad campaign directed against Robinson's ScentBlocker brand and its new Trinity technology.
-Outtech and former members of Robinson's parent's Board also began a campaign to take Robinson's clients and proprietary information.
-This was followed by a federal district lawsuit by Scentlok charging Robinson with false advertising, which was followed by a federal lawsuit by Outtech claiming millions of unpaid commissions.
+Robinson alleges that a group, which included the former purchaser and Scentlok and Outtech, Inc., began an ad campaign directed against Robinson's ScentBlocker brand and its new Trinity technology.
+Outtech and former members of Robinson's parent's Board also allegedly began a campaign to take Robinson's clients and proprietary information.
+This was followed by a federal district court lawsuit by Scentlok charging Robinson with false advertising, which was followed by a federal lawsuit by Outtech claiming unpaid commissions.

-The breaches and interference by Outtech and former Board members together with the litigation and the Scentlok ad campaign all combined to create a "perfect storm" against Robinson in the market.
-By the end of 2014 Robinson had lost over \$10 million in business and for the first time in 35 years Robinson had lost money for the year.
+Robinson alleges that the breaches and interference by Outtech and former Board members together with the litigation and the Scentlok ad campaign all combined to create a "perfect storm" against Robinson in the market.
+By the end of 2014, Robinson had lost over \$10 million in business and for the first time in many years Robinson had lost money for the year.